The Korean War was a conflict that took place on the Korean Peninsula between 1950 and 1953.

 Even though both sides were willing to sign a ceasefire, the negotiations stalled on the issue of prisoner-of-war exchange.

-The war continued, but with no territorial gains, it remained a stalemate, with both sides dug in along a line known as the “38th parallel”.
+The war continued, but with no territorial gains, it remained a stalemate, with both sides dug in along the 38th parallel.

 Finally, on July 27, 1953, an armistice was signed.
-With the border between North and South Korea reset to where it was in 1950, along the 38th parallel, the war came to an end.
+With the border between North and South Korea more or less reset to where it was in 1950, along the 38th parallel, the war came to an end.

 This division still exists today, and the two Koreas officially remain in a state of conflict.